The Most Beautiful Winery Castles in Napa and Sonoma

 Winery namesake Jean Sheffield married Ed Merzoian, a Central Valley table grape grower.
 Ed’s family, Jean, and her brother, Ken Sheffield, partnered to purchase the Goff family summer home on Highway 12 in Kenwood in 1973 and turn it into a wine estate.
 They converted the 1920s two-story house into a winery headquarters and visitor space.
-They also offered VIP guest accommodations in their Sonoma winery castle for a period of time, after the winery itself was completed in 1980.
+They also offered VIP guest accommodations in their wine country castle for a period of time, after the winery itself was completed in 1980.

 Despite several ownership changes over the years, Chateau St. Jean remains a significant part of the Valley of the Moon’s winemaking, tourism landscape and winery architecture.
 Current winemaker Margo Van Staaveren works her 38th harvest at the winery in 2018.

 Most casual tastings are conducted in a modern visitor center, though the adjacent chateau hosts several guest experiences, chief among them “Unlock the Chateau,” in which players find clues and solve puzzles throughout the house to find the “escape room,” where a special tasting awaits ($60).
 The Chateau Reserve Wine Flight & Bites ($35), also in the chateau, includes light bites paired to the wines.